 If you’re looking to save for the long-term, eToro offers a significantly more cost-effective and flexible service than Wealthify.
 You can put together a balanced portfolio of ETFs with no account fees, automate your investments with copy portfolios, or customize an automated portfolio with stock trading and ETF trading on your own.
-For most UK investors, we think eToro is a better pick than Wealthify.

 Our Wealthify review found that this robo advisor has a lot to offer, but it ultimately falls short of the mark.
 We liked that this platform lets you open a General Investing Account, ISA, or SIPP account, and that it offers five different portfolios to adjust to your risk tolerance.
 However, even the most aggressive of these portfolios has underperformed the broader stock market.
 At the same time, Wealthify’s fees can be high, especially if you want to take advantage of the ethical investing plans.